maasuofficial/maasu-website/README.md

 Utilizing `git` and `github`:

-1. Check out the staging branch, and verify it is up to date with the latest changes in production.
+1. Check out the staging branch to verify it is up to date with the latest changes in production.
 ```
 g checkout staging
-g pull --rebase origin master
 ```
 2. Make your changes to the `staging` branch, whether through a feature branch or manually.
 3. Commit those changes.
 ```
+git add *
 git commit -m "commit title"
 ```
 4. Pull the latest updates from `master`, fixing any conflicts, then push to Github.